 Osteoporosis (loss of bone mineralization) can be devastating.
 That’s why it’s important for aging patients to complete a simple procedure known as bone density testing.
 A bone density test shows your provider the strength and density of your bone tissue.
 Catching bone loss early can help you prevent further bone loss and osteoporosis.
 The test is simple and non-invasive.

-KDH purchased new equipment in May of 2016.
-We have a Hologic Verizon W unit.
-This is the most technologically advanced unit on the market.
+Norton KDH features a Hologic Verizon W unit.
+This is the one of the most technologically advanced units on the market.
 Bone density exams use a narrowly collimated beam of x-rays to image the spine, hip, and/or wrist area to detect osteopenia or osteoporosis.
 Bone density exams can also be used to assess vertebral fractures or narrowing of the vertebrae, which can be associated with osteoporosis.

 Bone Density exams can be scheduled through your provider.
 Please contact your provider for more information regarding bone density testing.